 Lesser Known but Equally Important Cathedrals

-Away from the main tourist routes, one can discover smaller cathedrals, such as the one in Tropea, dedicated to Santa Maria Assunta in Cielo.
-The Duomo in Catanzaro's belonging to this group testifies to the deep Marian devotion throughout Italy.
-Although Catanzaro's cathedral underwent a painful modernisation, its spiritual rank remains equal to the most renowned basilicas of the north.
+Away from the main tourist routes, one can discover smaller cathedrals and co-cathedrals of considerable local importance.
+The Duomo in Catanzaro's belonging to this group testifies to the deep Marian devotion present across various regions of Italy.
+Although Catanzaro's cathedral went through a difficult post-destruction reconstruction, its spiritual standing remains high.

 Frequently Asked Questions